tgross/blog.0x74696d.com/_posts/2015-03-16-analytics-on-the-cheap.md

 Slurping Up the Data
 ----

 Doing any kind of analysis at this point probably means we need to ingest the data into a different format.
 I dunno about you, but sort, uniq, grep, awk get a little tiresome once we start working with hundreds of files with billions of rows each.
-At our scale we could probably get away with a beefy MySQL instance (we've standardized on MySQL), but we decided to use AWS Redshift instead and have been pretty happy with it.
+At our scale we could probably just barely get away with a beefy MySQL instance (we've standardized on MySQL), but we decided to use AWS Redshift instead and have been pretty happy with it.
 One of the nice features it has is for this kind of ingest is that you can copy directly from s3.

 The S3 log files are named for the hour in which they were created.
 Our quick-and-dirty way to deal with this for a daily roll-up is to create a new table for each day's raw rows (we do lots of post-processing in another step to figure out unique sessions, separate ads from video plays, etc.).
 We keep the raw tables for a while so we create one for each day, but if you don't want to do that you can just throw out the daily raw tables once you've post-processed them.
 As long as you keep the original logs in S3/Glacier (12 9's durability) you can always go back and re-process if there's a new kind of analysis you want to do.
 If we continue the example from above our raw table might look something like this: